 Given there is a wide range of different hearing augmentation systems available the decision on which type of system to use will depend on a number of factors, such as the size and use of the space, external interferences and building materials used.
 There is also a lot of new technology emerging in the area.
-Hearing augmentation is not required under the BCA to cover 100% of the floor area of the spaces they serve as such coverage could spill over into adjoining rooms and affect the operation of any system installed in those rooms.
+Unfortunately the new technology that uses mobile phones is not suitable due to the latency between the source signal and what is heard by the phone user.
+The latency needs to be less than 25mS for lip reading.

-Additionally, design considerations such as interference and room layout mean that it is difficult to ensure complete coverage in achieved in any room.
-When considering the suitability of an induction loop system it is important to note that the spill-over of the signal of any induction loop system can occur for up to 10m outside the designated coverage area, unless the system is specifically design for adjacent loop operation, using low spill phased arrays..
+When considering the suitability of an hearing loop system it is important to note that the spill-over of the signal of any induction loop system can occur for up to 10m outside the designated coverage area, unless the system is specifically design for adjacent loop operation, using low spill phased arrays..

 The ability to reduce spill-over of the transmission of amplified conversations over multiple hearing augmentation systems (or adjoining levels within a building or city area, given the potential leakage range) is also assumed to be an important factor for selection given there could be sensitive discussions being undertaken within rooms, unless the system is specifically designed using low spill phased arrays.

 Need more information?
 Contact us to learn more.

 Andrew Stewart, Technical Specialist from ClearaSound Pty Ltd has kindly updated this blog for us.
 His website is www.HearingLoops.com.au